oist/optinist/docs/utils/tutorials.md

 <img width="400px" src="../_static/tutorials/fig12.07_etamean.png" alt="Whole" />
 </p>

 The plots are for quick confirmation of the results.
 If you want to look into the results more in detail,   available variables are all saved in the OptiNiSt output in NWB format.
 They are saved in processing/optinist.
+The NWB file is easily retrieved at RECORD page with just one click.
 To inspect the data, [HDFView](https://www.hdfgroup.org/downloads/hdfview/) is convenient.

 <br>
 <p align="left">
 <img width="200px" src="../_static/tutorials/fig12.08_resulthdf.png" alt="Whole" />
 </p>

 ### Additional information on WORKFLOW